Designing the next

 Contextual Home Screen

-When you first open up the app, you're prompted to add your home address, and if you signed in with LinkedIn and your company is already registered on our system we automatically add it's address for you.
+When you first open up the app, you're prompted to add your home address, and if you signed in with LinkedIn and your company is already registered on our system we automatically add its address for you.

 AFTER ADDING THE ADDRESS AND ENABLING LOCATION SERVICES